TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/connectivity-network.md

 To diagnose and resolve connectivity issues with network configuration, use the following information.

-* The default deployment of Azure Databricks is a fully managed service on Azure.
+The default deployment of Azure Databricks is a fully managed service on Azure.
 All data plane resources, including a VNet that all clusters will be associated with, are deployed to a locked resource group.
-If you require network customization, however, you can [deploy Azure Databricks data plane resources in your own virtual network - VNet injection](https://docs.microsoft.com/azure/databricks/administration-guide/cloud-configurations/azure/vnet-inject), enabling you to:
+If you require network customization, however, [deploy Azure Databricks data plane resources in your own virtual network - VNet injection](https://docs.microsoft.com/azure/databricks/administration-guide/cloud-configurations/azure/vnet-inject). <br>
+This enables you to:

 - Connect Azure Databricks to other Azure services (such as Azure Storage and EventHubs) in a more secure manner
 - Connect to on-premises data sources taking advantage of user-defined routes
 - Connect Azure Databricks to a network virtual appliance to inspect all outbound traffic, and take actions according to allow and deny rules using user-defined routes
 - Configure Azure Databricks to use custom DNS
 - Configure network security group (NSG) rules to specify egress traffic restrictions
 - Deploy Azure Databricks clusters in your existing VNet

 ## **Recommended Steps**